Robert E. Howard: Sword and sorcery

 In March 1928, Howard salvaged and re-submitted to Weird Tales a story rejected by the more popular pulp Argosy, and the result was "Red Shadows", the first of many stories featuring the vengeful Puritan swashbuckler Solomon Kane.
-Appearing in the August 1928 issue of Weird Tales, the character was a big hit with readers and this was the first of Howard's characters to sustain a series in print beyond just two stories (seven Kane stories were printed in the 1928–32 period).
+Appearing in the August 1928 issue of Weird Tales, the character was a big hit with readers and this was the first of Howard's characters to sustain a series in print beyond just two stories, with seven Kane stories printed from 1928 to 1932.
 As the magazine published the Solomon Kane tale before Kull, this can be considered the first published example of sword and sorcery.

 1929 was the year Howard broke out into other pulp markets, rather than just Weird Tales.
-The first story he sold to another magazine was "The Apparition in the Prize Ring," a boxing-related ghost story published in the magazine Ghost Stories.
+The first story he sold to another magazine was "The Apparition in the Prize Ring", a boxing-related ghost story published in the magazine Ghost Stories.
 In July of the same year, Argosy finally published one of Howard's stories, "Crowd-Horror", which was also a boxing story.
 Neither developed into ongoing series, however.

 After several minor successes and false starts, he struck gold again with a new series based on one of his favorite passions: boxing.
 July 1929 saw the debut of Sailor Steve Costigan in the pages of Fight Stories.
 A tough-as-nails, two-fisted mariner with a head of rocks and occasionally a heart of gold, Costigan began boxing his way through a variety of exotic seaports and adventure locales, becoming so popular in Fight Stories that the same editors began using additional Costigan episodes in their sister magazine Action Stories.
 The series saw a return to Howard's use of humor and (unreliable) first-person narration, with the combination of a traditional tall tale and slapstick comedy.
 Stories sold to Fight Stories provided Howard with a market just as stable as Weird Tales.